faisal3389/template-browser-extension/README.md

 ## Possible extensions

+- List in Chrome web store
 - Icons
-- Add Context menu option
+- Consider Context menu option
 - Add multiple links to a list to copy all together